In What Direction Will Yellow Corporation's (NASDAQ:YELL) Stock Goes From Here? - The Dwinnex

-The closing price of Yellow Corporation (NASDAQ: YELL) was $1.87 for the day, down -6.50% from the previous closing price of $2.00.
-In other words, the price has decreased by -$0.1300 from its previous closing price.
-On the day, 966419 shares were traded.
-YELL stock price reached its highest trading level at $1.9900 during the session, while it also had its lowest trading level at $1.8500.
+The closing price of Yellow Corporation (NASDAQ: YELL) was $1.88 for the day, up 3.87% from the previous closing price of $1.81.
+In other words, the price has increased by $+0.0700 from its previous closing price.
+On the day, 655448 shares were traded.
+YELL stock price reached its highest trading level at $1.8900 during the session, while it also had its lowest trading level at $1.7450.

 Click Here to Download the FREE Report.